Rakshith2597/Dicom-fileconverter/README.md

 # Dicom-fileconverter

 Repository contains the codes to convert dicom files to a custom file format developed by researchers at KLIV, IIT Kharagpur.
-This was webportal was developed as part of my internship in the insitution.
+This webportal was developed as part of my internship in the insitution.

 Absrtact:-